 2016-2017 – Kathryn Desplanque, Duke University

-Kathryn Desplanque is a PhD candidate in art history at Duke University Trinity College of Arts and Sciences.
+Kathryn Desplanque received her PhD in art history from Duke University Trinity College of Arts and Sciences in 2017.
 Her dissertation entitled “Art, Commerce, and Caricature: Satirical Images of Artistic Life in Paris, 1750-1850” explores late eighteenth- and early nineteenth-century satirical images that target individuals, institutions, and events in Paris’ art world.
-Her research at the Library Company will focus on scraps in the examination of the mass customization of art.
-She will examine our visual culture collections related to ephemera, 19th-century printing processes, and history of publishing.
+Her research at the Library Company focused on scraps in the examination of the mass customization of art.
+She examined our visual culture collections related to ephemera, 19th-century printing processes, and history of publishing.

 2015-2016 – Ellen Handy, The City College of New York

 Ellen Handy is an associate professor at The City College of New York.
 For her current book project, Handy examines the multiple histories of photography.
 She seeks to author a textbook composed with a thematic as opposed to chronological narrative that repeatedly asks and answers the question – “What is photography?”
 Analyzing the medium from multiple points of view, Handy’s work interweaves the contextual reading of photographic images with primary sources about their history to emphasize the multiple identities, meaning, and history of the medium.

 In support of her work, Handy utilized the Library Company’s extensive 19th-century collection of Philadelphia photographs, including daguerreotypes and the photographs of Robert Bird (1806-1854), Frederick DeBourg Richards (1822-1903), and James McClees (1821-1887).
 Handy also studied our stereograph collection related to the Centennial Exhibition of 1876, personal and commercial photograph albums, and ephemera printed with photographic imagery.

 2014-2015 – Dominique Zino, Fordham University